jonathankgrande/Findabuddy/README.md

 ## Key Features

 - **Schedule Management:** Users can set their availability (days and times) and share it with others.
+Make several schedules!
+Other users will be able to find you through your availability through the use of our search function.
+Your schedule will also be updated on the homepage.
 - **Search Functionality:** Filter workout partners by day, time, and activity type.
+Match and message these workout partners with our messaging feature.
-- **Matching Feature:** Connect with users in your borough or send messages directly.
+- **Matching Feature:** This homepage widget will connect you with users in your borough and you will be able to send messages directly.
-- **Personalized Profiles:** Custom profiles allow users to specify fitness preferences and improve matching accuracy.
+- **Personalized Profiles:** Custom profiles allow users to talk about themselves and their interests and improve matching accuracy when they enter their borough.
 - **Interactive Profile Cards:** Displays users you've interacted with, along with their details and messaging options.

 ---